 Tea rinses are a traditional remedy for itchy skin.
 Use dried calendula, chamomile, green tea, nettle, or yellow dock to make the herbal tea.

-Add one tablespoon herb to one cup of boiling water, steep five minutes.
+Add one tablespoon herb to one cup of boiling water, steep for five minutes.
 Strain off the herb, then allow the tea to completely cool.
 Fill a dish with the tea and have your dog stand in it for five to ten minutes twice a day.

 Alternatively, use a clean cloth soaked with the tea and apply it as a compress to the affected area of skin twice a day.

-The antihistamines vets recommended for dogs most are diphenhydramine (Benadryl), cetirizine (Zyrtec), and chlorpheniramine.
+The antihistamines vets recommend for dogs most are diphenhydramine (Benadryl), cetirizine (Zyrtec), and chlorpheniramine.
 Check with your vet to make sure your pet can take these safely.
 Your vet will be able to give you an appropriate dosing schedule for your pet, too.